Joe Clermond

-Jocelin "Joe" Clermond, Jr. (born November 13, 1984) is a former American Football defensive end.
+Jocelin "Joe" Clermond, Jr. (born November 13, 1984) is an American former professional football player who was a defensive end in the United Football League (UFL), Arena Football League (AFL), and National Football League (NFL).
 He was signed by the Chicago Bears as an undrafted free agent in 2008.
 He played college football at Pittsburgh.

-Early years
+Early life

-Joseph Clermond was All-Tampa Tribune Hillsborough County, All-Western Conference American Division after being a two-year starter and three-year letterman for Chamberlain High School.
+Joseph Clermond was All-Tampa Tribune Hillsborough County, All-Western Conference American Division after being a two-year starter and three-year letterman for Chamberlain High School and graduated in 2003.
 He started at linebacker, strong safety and H-back and compiled 101 tackles and six interceptions as a senior.
 In his junior year Joseph Clermond intercepted seven passes, returning three for touchdowns.
 He helped his team to Florida 5A playoffs each of his three varsity seasons, including the 2001 state finals.

 College career

 Clermond played in 46 games, including 25 starts at DE during his career and was credited with 142 tackles (82 solo), 17.5 sacks, 36.5 TFLs and 4 FR in his Pitt career.
 In 2007 Clermond made 53 tackles (13 for losses) and 10.5 sacks and forced two fumbles and blocked a kick and was named Second-team All-Big East for the second consecutive season.
 At Pitt, in 2006, he was selected Second-team All-Big East after starting all 12 games at defensive end and had 48 tackles and 16.5 TFLs and 5.5 sacks and two fumble recoveries.
 He contributed as a reserve defensive end, playing in 10 games and had 14 tackles, five TFLs and two sacks on the year in 2005.
 In 2004, he played in all 12 games in his first active season and made 27 tackles, two TFLs and one fumble recovery.
 He redshirted as a true freshman in 2003.